 The Swissport pension scheme for Switzerland has increased its focus on sustainable investments for the pension fund.
-In 2013, the fund was able to increase their equity based sustainable investments to CHF 72 million.
-In addition to existing products, a further CHF 37 million were invested in the index product "IPF World ex CH Index Responsible Class N", issued together with ZKB.
+In 2014, it was able to increase the equity-based sustainable investments to CHF 84 million.
+The existing ZKB index product "IPF World ex CH Index Responsible Class N" was accumulated at the expense of the previous product from Safra Sarasin.
+In 2014, the return was therefore increased and cost reduced.